 Marvel at thundering glacial calving from your ship’s open-air decks or your balcony, and you’ll see why Alaska cruises are some of the world’s most popular trips.

-It’s the Perfect Excuse for a Pre- or Post-Cruise Land Tour
+It’s the Perfect Excuse for a Pre- or Post-Cruise Line Land Tours

-Whether your cruise begins or end in Alaska, take advantage of your time to plan a pre- or post-cruise land tour in Sitka.
-Take a whale-watching trip, visit the raptor center, stop by the Fortress of the Bear, rent a sea kayak, or don a wetsuit and snorkel the coral-rich northern reefs.
+Whether your cruise begins or ends in Alaska, take advantage of your time to plan a pre- or post-cruise land tour in Sitka.
+Take a whale-watching trip, visit the raptor center, stop by the Fortress of the Bear, rent a sea kayak, try dog-sledding, or don a wetsuit and snorkel the coral-rich northern reefs.

 Alaska Will Never Be the Same Again